sara-nl/swiftdocs/source/Pages/Clients/awscli.rst

 .. image:: /Images/list_versions.png

 Here you see a so-called "Delete Marker" indicating that the object has been deleted.
-In order to retrieve the object you simply have to delete this Delete Marker and you will have your object back.
+In order to retrieve the deleted object you simply have to delete this Delete Marker and you will have your object back.
 This is done in the following way:

 .. image:: /Images/retrieve_lost_file.png